planttheidea/fast-equals/README.md

 ### Specific builds

-There are three builds, an ESM build for modern build systems / runtimes, a CommonJS build for traditional NodeJS environments, and a UMD build for legacy implementations.
-The ideal one will likely be chosen for you automatically, however if you want to use a specific build you can always import it directly:
+By default, npm should resolve the correct build of the package based on your consumption (ESM vs CommonJS).
+However, if you want to force use of a specific build, they can be located here:

-- ESM => `fast-equals/dist/fast-equals.esm.js`
+- ESM => `fast-equals/dist/esm/index.mjs`
-  - For older `nodejs` versions that do not allow ESM with file extensions other than `.mjs` => `fast-equals/dist/fast-equals.mjs`
+- CommonJS => `fast-equals/dist/cjs/index.cjs`
-- CommonJS => `fast-equals/dist/fast-equals.cjs.js`
+- UMD => `fast-equals/dist/umd/index.js`
-- UMD => `fast-equals/dist/fast-equals.js`
+- Minified UMD => `fast-equals/dist/min/index.js`

-- Minified UMD => `fast-equals/dist/fast-equals.min.js`
+If you are having issues loading a specific build type, [please file an issue](https://github.com/planttheidea/fast-equals/issues).

 ## Available methods